We're giving you the chance to win back the value of your meal - every time you dine this month!

 the dining area of a restaurant

 What: Just outside the city centre, Vero Moderno is a great choice for anyone looking for an Italian restaurant near Salford.
 Combining a warm atmosphere with reassuringly familiar family food, Vero Moderno has made a name for itself thanks to its friendly team and infallible menus.
-While this isn’t fine dining, its low-key vibe ensures it never feels stuffy, and is ideal for taking the kids to or grabbing a table at with a big group of friends if you’re looking for a buzzy night out.
+While this isn’t fine dining, its low-key vibe ensures it never feels stuffy, and is ideal for taking the kids to or grabbing a table with a big group of friends.
 With Italian brunches, Sunday roasts and special lunchtime offers, there are menu options for every day of the week too.

 Where: Chapel Street, M3 5JF